 What is recovery?
 What’s important in helping a person achieve recovery and what’s necessary to sustain it?

-These are the kinds of questions the experts at the Substance Abuse and Mental Health Services Administration (SAMHSA) put forth to over a 1000 behavioral health experts, people in addiction recovery and people with mental illnesses.
+These are the kinds of questions the experts at the US government's Substance Abuse and Mental Health Services Administration (SAMHSA) put forth to over a 1000 behavioral health experts, people in addiction recovery and people with mental illnesses.
 Here’s what they found out…

 The 4 Dimensions of Recovery